SMaRtguy381983/App-Store/readme.md

   "createdAt": "2016-08-08T03:44:22.000Z"
 }
 ```

-<h4>What this route does:</h4>
+#### What this route does:
 This route will GET all the users and return the results as an array of objects.

 | Method | URL | Link |
 |---|---|---|
 | GET | /api/v1/users | http://localhost:3000/api/v1/users |
-<h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
+##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
 ```
 [
   {